 And yet one of the greatest things about fantasy (not just in gaming, but in literature, movies, and in our own minds) is that it is fantasy.
 We can explore things within the game that we would never want to encounter, knowing that it is not real and that no one needs to be hurt.
 As long as everyone in a group is comfortable enough with the subject, it can be explored in more ways than you might realize.
 So the first step is to take an honest inventory of your group's opinions on using slavery in the game.

 The point of this discussion is to cover some of the many ways slavery can be woven into a D&D campaign, and not just from the heroic point of view.
-Good campaigns won't be left out in the cold by any means, but evil and neutral campaigns will be given their fair due.
+Good campaigns won't be left out in the cold by any means, but evil and neutral campaigns will be given their due.
 Since a broader view is encouraged, the old argument about whether the institution of slavery can be considered neutral or good won't be resolved here.
 So many variables and points of view are involved that the whole debate becomes an endless loop.
-Anyone can come up with reasons to justify it just about any old way they want, and as long as your group buys it, you're in the clear.
+Anyone can come up with reasons to justify it just about any way they want, but as long as your group is on board, you're in the clear.

 While some groups strive for some kind of historical accuracy, this article will begin and end in fantasy gaming, though it will take plenty of inspiration from history and might use historical examples for illustration.
 If you are inspired to research the authentic details of forced labor in a particular period and to reproduce them in your sessions, be sure to share what you have learned.
-But the buyer of history must also beware: there are some things you had to be there to truly understand, and we are separated from historical slavery by a lot more than time.
+But tbeware: There are some things you had to be there to truly understand, and we are separated from historical slavery by a lot more than time.